Ericsson/dataplanebook/src/threading/threading.rst

-  * Reduced performance for :term:`SMT` systems, since an EAL thread will use significant :term:`physical core` resources, even when no useful work is performed (i.e., being a :term:`noisy SMT neighbour <Noisy neighbour>` to another thread running on the same physical core).
+  * Reduced performance for :term:`SMT` systems, since an EAL thread will use significant :term:`physical core` resources, even when no useful work is performed (i.e., being a :term:`noisy SMT neighbour <Noisy neighbor>` to another thread running on the same physical core).

 * The use of :term:`core isolation` leads to cores allocated to the